-Tactics to encourage are blazingly simple.
+Tactics to encourage backlinks are blazingly simple.
 Just create lots and lots of awesome content then get influencers talking about it.
-This, together with some essential hygiene factors, like making sure your site is frequently indexed, is the backlinking strategy that Google wants you to adopt.
+This, together with some essential hygiene factors, like making sure your site is frequently indexed, is the backlink strategy that Google wants you to adopt.
 Alternative approaches are available, but if they don’t cost you dearly today, they will come back to bite you tomorrow.
-Here are the highlights to our blazingly simple backlinking strategy.
+Here are the highlights to our blazingly simple backlink strategy.

 1. Do the hygiene stuff first